Semilocal Milnor K-theory: Semilocal Milnor -theory

 \begin{rem} The preceding theorem implies that the evaluation of the Milnor--Witt sheaf ${\cc K}_n^{MW}$, $n\geq 1$, at $\wh{\Delta}^\bullet_{k}$ ``deletes" the information about quadratic forms. \end{rem}

 By Remark~\ref{naive} if the base field $k$ is infinite, Milnor $K$-theory of semilocal schemes like $\wh{\Delta}^\ell_{k}$ has an explicit, naive description, whereas motivic cohomology involves sophisticated constructions.
 Thus Theorem~\ref{glavnaya} computes some motivic cohomology groups as homology groups of certain naive complexes.
 In particular, we can apply ``symbolic" computations to cycles in motivic complexes.
+It is worth pointing out that the term ``symbolic" here refers to the symbols in the definition of Milnor $K$-theory.

 Furthermore, a theorem of Kerz~\cite[1.2]{Kerz} implies that the norm residue homomorphism induces an isomorphism of complexes

 if the field $k$ is infinite of characteristic not dividing $\ell$.
 Since the second and the third statement of Theorem~\ref{glavnaya} are true with finite coefficients, it follows that semilocal Milnor $K$-theory groups with finite coefficients can be computed as homology groups of complexes $H^n_{et}(\wh{\Delta}^\bullet_k,\mu_\ell^{\otimes n})$.